afni/afni/doc/afni_sphinx/background_install/download_links.rst

    (10.7 and higher).

-   For Mac OS 10.11 (El Capitan) users, some additional modifications to your computer settings are required.
+   For Mac OS 10.11 (El Capitan) users, some additional modifications to your computer settings are required for smooth sailing.
 These are currently documented `here
    <https://afni.nimh.nih.gov/afni/community/board/read.php?1,149775,149775#msg-149775>`_.

    .. _other_afni_bin:

-#. **Binaries for other systems: the rest.**
+- **Binaries for other systems: the rest.**

    * for `Mac OS X Mountain Lion (10.8 Intel), 64 bit
      <http://afni.nimh.nih.gov/pub/dist/tgz/macosx_10.7_Intel_64.tgz>`_.